 A woman is more than her body.
 Cancer is more than a tumour.
 Donate today to help others reach our essential support services.

 When it comes to cancer, mental health is so difficult.
 The focus should be on getting rid of the cancer, but mental health should be considered alongside it.
 The breast care nurses are so overworked, I didn’t feel I could call them about my mental health...
 I didn’t want to put my psychological concerns onto other people.

-of women with primary breast cancer are not given information about the signs and symptoms of cancer returning.
+of women with breast cancer are not told about the possibility of developing anxiety and depression by a healthcare professional.

 of women with breast cancer experience anxiety for the first time in their lives after their diagnosis and treatment.